earthly/website/blog/_posts/2022-10-26-concurrency-in-Go.md

     Learn how to use concurrency in Go to run multiple processes simultaneously, improve speed and performance, and communicate between goroutines using channels.
 Discover the benefits and challenges of concurrent programming in this informative article.
 last_modified_at: 2023-07-19
 ---
-**Explore Go concurrency fundamentals in this article.
-Use Goroutines for concurrent processing?
-Earthly can make your builds as efficient as your code.
+**This article delves into the basics of Go concurrency.
+Earthly optimizes your builds to match the efficiency of Goroutines.
 [Check it out](/).**

 ## Introduction